gdrosos/bloat-study-artifact/artifact/README.md

 for reproducing the results
 presented in the paper using the data coming from the `data/` directory.

+## Methodology

+### Call Graph Stitching

+### Reachability Analysis

+#### Final Dataset Retrieval

+**NOTE:** Ensure that you have at least 10GB of available disk space before running this step.

+To obtain the stitched call graphs of the 1302 Python Applications, as well as the bloat metrics correspondng to each project, you can fetch the data from zenodo.
+First run:

+`wget -O stitched_cg_data.zip "https://zenodo.org/records/11077253/files/stitched_callgraphs.zip?download=1"`

+To extract the data, run:

+`unzip stitched_cg_data.zip `

+this will create the directory `stitched_callgraphs`.
+This directory is structured into directories for each of the analyzed projects.
+Each sub-directory is named using the pattern `repo_name/project_name/` and contains several JSON files detailing the stitched call graphs and various metrics analyses.

+##### File Descriptions

+- **`cg.json`**: Contains the stitched call graph for the project, integrating multiple call graphs from direct and transitive dependencies to form a comprehensive view of the project’s call architecture.

+- **`bloat_metrics.json`**: Contains individual project-specific results from the reachability analysis, measuring various aspects of code bloat such as the number of bloated dependencies, files, and methods, along with their corresponding lines of code.
+Each record from these JSON files has been systematically aggregated into the [rq1a.csv](#rq1acsv), which is used in subsequent steps to produce Figure 5.

+- **`bloat_metrics_direct_vs_transitive.json`**: Contains individual project-specific code bloat metrics comparing direct vs transitive dependencies from the reachability analysis.
+Each record from these JSON files has been systematically aggregated into the [rq1b.csv](#rq1bcsv), which is used in subsequent steps to produce Figure 7.

+- **`security_metrics.json`**: Available only for projects with reachable vulnerable dependencies.
+It includes metrics on dependency bloat concerning vulnerable code.
+The data in this file are systematically aggregated and used to populate both the `[rq2a.csv](#rq2acsv)` and `[rq2b.csv](#rq2bcsv)` files, which facilitate the analysis and presentation of the results for RQ2.

+###### Example Directory Structure

+For a project named `datadogpy` under the `datadog` repository, the directory structure would be:

+datadog/datadogpy/
+├─ cg.json
+├─ bloat_metrics.json
+├─ bloat_metrics_direct_vs_transitive.json
+└─ security_metrics.json (if applicable)

 ## RQ1: Bloat Prevalence (Section 3.1)

 In the first research question,